 Financing Lease Definition

-A financing lease, defined also as a capital lease, is a method of deferred payment.
-If the lessee is willing to pay the additional cost of interest they can use a financing lease to pay off a capital investment over time rather than all at once.
+The financing lease definition, also known as a capital lease, is a method of deferred payment.
+If the lessee is willing to pay the additional cost of interest, then they can use a financing lease to pay off a capital investment over time rather than all at once.
 Different from an operating lease, a company who uses a financing lease gains ownership of the item when the lease period is over.
 Generally, they have to pay a final balloon payment which is less than the fair market value of the item if it was new.

 Financing Lease Explanation